rtoal/ple/docs/reinforcement/java.md

 1. How do you create a stream producing the integers 1 through 100?

-1. How do you create an infinite stream of even numbers, starting at 20?
+1. How do you create an infinite stream of the even numbers starting at 20?

 1. How do you create an empty stream?

-1.
+1. How do you create a stream of 100 zeros followed by 1000000 ones?
+(Note: the entire stream is to have exactly those 1000100 elements.
+The stream should, as streams do, generate elements on demand.)

+1. How do you create a stream from an array?

+1. Given an array `a`, what does `Arrays.stream(a).distinct().toArray()` do?

+1. For array `a`, what does `Arrays.stream(a).min()` return, exactly?

+1. Suppose `r` was a `Reader` object.
+How do you get the lines of the reader into an array?

+1. Suppose `r` was a `Reader` object.
+How do you get the lowercased lines of the reader into an array?

+1. Suppose `r` was a `Reader` object.
+How do you get the lowercased lines of the reader into an array, sorted by line?

+1. Suppose `r` was a `Reader` object.
+How do you get the lowercased lines of the reader into an array, eliminating all duplicates?